mobile menu close icon mobile menu icon

 Confined space worker

 Confined spaces can be extremely dangerous—low oxygen levels, combustible gases, and toxic substances are just a few of the threats a worker may encounter.
-Confined space monitors can detect these hazards and more.
+Confined space gas detectors can monitor these hazards and more.

 Confined spaces are found in a range of industries and their hazards vary from location to location.
 Before entering a confined space, you need to understand the regulations, obtain permits, gear up, and test the atmosphere and gases in the space with a confined space monitor.
 These potential hazardous gases include: